 Porn culture teaches men that Weiner’s behaviour is harmless.
 These are “just fantasies,” men are told, over and over again.
 Porn sexualizes teenage girls.
 Cam girls routinely play the role of “schoolgirl” and accommodate men’s rape and incest fantasies.
 The same violent “bust that tight pussy” language used by Weiner is plucked directly from porn and the notion that women and girls should perform for men over the internet, so those men can jack off, has been fully normalized in our culture.

 So tell me: what is it that has horrified liberals so?
 How on earth can we feign surprise and disgust that men do the very thing we have said is normal and harmless, over and over again?
 We breed entitlement in men, then are shocked when they follow through.

 We need to stop.
 We need to stop pretending that men’s “schoolgirl fantasies” are normal and harmless.
 We need to stop telling men that women and girls are masturbatory tools.
 We need to stop calling misogynist, violent language “just a fantasy” because that language is connected to sex.
 We need to stop separating male entitlement from men’s predatory behaviour.
 Porn culture is a problem and it’s time for liberals to admit it.

 Founder & Editor

 Meghan Murphy is a freelance writer and journalist.
-She has been podcasting and writing about feminism since 2010 and has published work in numerous national and international publications, including New Statesman, Vice, Al Jazeera, The Globe and Mail, I-D, Truthdig, and more.
+She has been podcasting and writing about feminism since 2010 and has published work in numerous national and international publications, including The Spectator, UnHerd, the CBC, New Statesman, Vice, Al Jazeera, The Globe and Mail, and more.
 Meghan completed a Masters degree in the department of Gender, Sexuality and Women’s Studies at Simon Fraser University in 2012 and lives in Vancouver, B.C. with her dog.